 Can VAT exemption be rejected if these obligations are not carried out?
 What information do I have to declare?
 What are the statistical and fiscal obligations?

-Clear answers from our experts.
+Clear answers with our experts.

 An obligation born of the European single market